-Bass Coast's job containment rate in 2016 was 83% - in other words, 83% of employed Bass Coast residents work within the Shire.
-This containment rate is higher than Surf Coast Shire (68%) and Moorabool Shire (66%), but comparable to Baw Baw Shire (80%).
+Bass Coast's job containment rate in 2021 was 71% - in other words, 71% of employed Bass Coast residents work within the Shire.
+This containment rate is substantially higher than other peri-urban municipalities including Baw Baw Shire (60%), Surf Coast Shire (44%) and Moorabool Shire (35%).

-Of the workers who travelled outside Bass Coast for employment (~17%), 44% travelled to South Gippsland and 36% travelled to Melbourne's southeastern suburbs (Cardinia, Casey, Greater Dandenong, Monash, Frankston and Mornington Peninsula).
+Of the workers who travelled outside Bass Coast for employment, 25% travelled to South Gippsland and 33% travelled to Melbourne's southeastern suburbs (Cardinia, Casey, Greater Dandenong, Monash, Frankston and Mornington Peninsula).

 The southeast metropolitan region has recorded rapid and substantial population, dwelling and jobs growth over the past 20 years.
 This level of growth, coupled with improved transport connections has led to greater worker flows across the region.
-Further, more flexible working arrangements for office-based sectors provides opportunities to work remotely (i.e., from home) and commute less frequently / regularly.
+Further, more flexible working arrangements for office-based sectors provides opportunities to work remotely (i.e. from home) and commute less frequently / regularly.